“BIRTH OF PHARAOH” CHAPTER 7

 Next, he straps his microphone to the chin, calls out, “Don’t forget this, ever.
 I can only eat the good.
 People like me are fine for me to eat.
 Pharaoh only for me, guts and all.”

 Skin’s words are too perfect in pronunciation.
-They can’t be so good, think the people in this room.
-They sink into their contented thoughts, never knowing how they can possibly go about preparing the body of their fallen friend, there on the ground.
+They can’t be so good, sound so authentic and true, think all the people in this room.
+They sink into their thoughts, wondering about how they can possibly go about preparing for safe burial the body of their fallen friend, there on the ground.